AEM7130/class-repo/README.md

 ### Final project

-There is a final project for the course, due at the end of the semester, where each student will submit the beginning of a numerically-driven research paper.
+There is a final project for the course, due at the end of the semester, where each student will submit the beginning of a computationally-driven research paper.
 A proposal of the final project is due at about the halfway point of the course.
 During the final week of class, each student will present their completed work which should have a first-take at a numerical/empirical model and preliminary results.
 The paper is due the day after the final class.
 It should be at least 10 pages including tables and graphs and should:

 1. Have an introduction that clearly states the economic question you are answering, frames your research in the context of the existing literature, and tells the reader what you are doing to advance economic knowledge.
 2. Analytically develop the model, provide proofs for theoretical results if there are any.
 3. Describe how you solve the model.
 4. Have preliminary results.

-### Numerical paper presentations
+### Computational paper presentations
 Starting near the middle of the course, one student a week will present either a paper that either applies methods we have learned in a previous week, or extends methods we have previously learned.
 More information will come later in the course.

 ## Course Schedule